leaf-bci/leaf-bci.github.io/doc/pretraining.md

 - training: random left/right zero padding or random crop;
 - validation: right zero padding or leading crop.

-The public repository does not contain a pretraining-corpus manifest or the assembly script that maps original dataset names to these `.npy` files.
-Document that separately when creating a new corpus.

-## Train/validation split

-Files are traversed in sorted filename order, then trials in increasing index order.
-A single global counter assigns every tenth trial (`counter % 10 == 9`) to validation; all others are training.
-This is a deterministic 90/10 trial split, not a subject-level split.

 ## Objective

 For every batch: